The Best Compasses for Hiking in 2023

 Suunto MC-2G Compass

-Navigation in nature can be tricky due to poor visibility and/or indistinct landscape characteristics.
-Handheld GPS deviceswatches with built-in GPS or Smartphones of course come in handy but can be useless if out of battery or signal.
-Therefore, there is nothing more reliable than an “old-school” compass.
-Compasses have many advantages over electronic navigation devices; they are lighter, not dependent on batteries and more durable.
-They show the four cardinal directions (North, East, South and West), bearing and other measurements important for navigation.
-You can also use it to do a triangulation to determine your location; a compass can be a very powerful tool together with an appropriate map.
-However, you do need some basic navigation skills to successfully use it.
+Navigation in nature can be quite challenging, especially when visibility is poor or the landscape is unclear.
+While handheld GPS deviceswatches with built-in GPS and smartphones are useful, they can become useless if they run out of battery or lose signal.
+That’s why we find nothing more reliable than an “old-school” compass.
+Compasses offer numerous advantages over electronic navigation devices: they’re lighter, don’t rely on batteries, and are more durable.
+They display the four cardinal directions (North, East, South, and West), as well as bearing and other essential measurements for navigation.
+Compasses are also useful for triangulation and enable you to pinpoint your location accurately on the map.
+However, having some basic navigation skills is essential for effectively using a compass.

 Updated Content